 About the Artist

-I focus my time and creative energy as a land artist working in various places both nationally and internationally.
 Based in the Canadian Pacific North West, this practice is deeply informed by my connection with Mother Nature and the healing powers she offers us as part of this complex system, as I have witnessed as a therapist and for my own journey dealing with anxiety and burn out.

 I create with nature, earth and space in a co creation process.